Clarity is fundamental

 So how do you avoid mistakes like these?

-Or, more simply, if you’re unsure about a word and don’t feel confident to use it — don’t use it.
-Instead, choose a word you do understand and feel comfortable with.
+Or, more simply, if you’re unsure about a word and don’t feel confident to use it — don’t.
+Choose a word you do understand and feel comfortable with instead.

-Transition words — also known as ‘linking’ or ‘connecting’ words — are the glue that holds an argument together.
+Transition words — also known as linking words or connecting words — are the glue that holds an argument together.

 Here are some examples of transition words:

-Some writing guides may tell you to cut words like these because they’re ‘unnecessary’.
-But they actually have an important part to play in making your copy more readable and helping your readers understand.
+Some writing guides will tell you to cut words like these because they’re ‘unnecessary’.
+But they actually have an important part to play in making your copy more readable and helping your readers understand what you’re saying.

 Transition words work by signposting readers through your logic and train of thought.
 And they add clarity by showing the relationship between the points you’ve made.